-So, at the time, after my parents died I looked after two sisters and a brother plus my own for three and a-half years and when they came with the news we wanted to have a funeral for her and the Department of Indian Affairs said, well we didn't need a full size coffin so they gave us a baby coffin to bury our sister in and that was -- it was like, even my younger brothers and sisters and my daughter who knew her well, it was like unreal, it was like -- afraid to get in touch with that anger that I feel underneath.
+So, at the time, after my parents died I looked after two sisters and a brother plus my own for three and a-half years and when they came with the news we wanted to have a funeral for her and the Department of Indian Affairs said, well we didn't need a full size coffin so they gave us a baby coffin to bury our sister in and that was -- it was like, even my younger brothers and sisters and my daughter who knew her well, it was like unreal, it was like --

+So that kind of sticks in my mind, you know, that -- sometimes how worthless people think of our being First Nations People and I just get so afraid to get in touch with that anger that I feel underneath.
 I'm trying to manage my life in a more positive more productive way than I was when I was drinking.
 So, sometimes it's very hard to choose the right path and to stay on it.
 I think there are lots of people who have long since given up with any support.
 There's lots of talk about it.
 But for the person that lives at ground level and goes for support, where is it?
 I had to knock on many, many, many doors before I found the support that I could to stay clean and sober.